 Press Enter again to use the default device identity (000001).
-This matches the identity of the device you added earlier, so it will activate correctly.
+This matches the identity format for devices that you configured earlier, so it will activate correctly.

-NOTE: If you have already added 000001 and simulated the device before, you may need to create a new device (e.g., 000002) and change the default identity on the simulator.
-This will activate a new device and simulate data for it.
+NOTE: If you have already added 000001 and simulated the device before, you may need to enter a new device (e.g., 000002).
+This will create and activate a new device and simulate data for it.

 If the Python Simulator is running correctly, the script should show the device has been activated and whether the lightbulb is on or off.

-Click the device and navigate to the RESOURCES tab to ensure data is showing up on the platform.
+Click on the device to see its Resources and ensure data is showing up on the platform.

-Now you have a simulated device pumping data into Exosite.
-Keep the simulator running throughout the rest of this guide.
+You now have a simulated device pumping data into Murano.
+Keep the simulator running throughout the remainder of this guide.

 In this section, you will create a dashboard to view the data from the connected lightbulb and turn it on and off remotely.

 From the Devices tab for the desired device, click the ACTIONS button and select "View dashboard".

 Click + ADD PANE to house the widgets you will create.